habitry/habitry_source/Skills/Motivational Interviewing/MI.md

 ---

 #Motivational Interviewing
 Motivational Interviewing is a way of having conversations with clients about change.
-By getting clients to talk about why they might want to change, we can help strengthn their motivation to change.
+By getting clients to talk about why they might want to change, we can help strengthen their motivation to change.

 ##Why it's important for Habitry